rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 | -k | remove the default ACL  |
 | -R | recurse into subdirectories  |

-Use the teacher's teaching example mentioned at the beginning of the article to illustrate the use of ACL.
+Use the teacher's example mentioned at the beginning of the article to illustrate the use of ACL.

 ```bash
 # The teacher is the root user